hassanhamza930/chatkit0/README.md

     ```sh
     npm install
     ```
 3. Set up environment variables.
-Create a file named `.env.local` in the root of your project and add the following:
+Create a file named `.env` in the root of your project and add the following:
     ```sh
     NEXT_PUBLIC_OPENROUTER_KEY="your_openrouter_api_key"
     ```